 You are hereNitrogen Deficiency

-It's relatively normal for your plant's leaves to start turning yellow towards the end of your flowering cycle as the plant becomes nitrogen deficient while it's creating its buds.
+It's relatively normal for your cannabis plant's leaves to start turning yellow towards the end of your flowering cycle as the plant becomes nitrogen deficient while creating buds.

-However, if your cannabis plant is losing lower leaves fast due to yellowing, especially in the vegetative stage (before plant is making buds), you have a problem that you will need to fix.
+However, if your cannabis plant is losing lower leaves fast due to yellowing (if yellowing and dying leaves is "climbing" up the plant from the bottom), especially in the vegetative stage before plant is making buds, you have a problem that you will need to fix as soon as possible.

 Solution: You can find many pre-mixed nutrients from the store which contain nitrogen or you could use nitrate of soda or organic fertilizer which are both good sources of nitrogen.
-Try supplementing your regular nutrients with a bit more nitrogen and see if the plant starts recovering.
+In fact almost all plant nutrients of any kind will include nitrogen.
+If you haven't been providing any nutrient to your plants, try supplementing your regular nutrients with a bit more nitrogen and see if the plant starts recovering.

 More About Nitrogen and Your Marijuana Plants